 Jack Nicklaus, one of the best golfers of all time, is famous for the following quote about his other favorite sport:

-If you’re like us, you’ve likely spent a small fortune on workout gear over the years.
+If you’re like us, you’ve likely spent a small fortune on workout gear over the years maybe more if you are shelling out for bodybuilding clothes for your workout.
 Between the gym, yoga, CrossFit, golf, and tennis, the clothing really piles up!
 But are you taking care of your small investment?
 Workout gear isn’t like regular clothing.
 It can’t just be tossed in the washer and dryer.
 The fabric and the anti-wicking properties that make it unique require a little extra TLC.

 In addition to the amazing health benefits and competitiveness, there’s one more thing I love about tennis…the fashion!
 In many ways, the game of tennis has evolved more than any other sport for women when it comes to clothing options.
 With each grand slam tournament, the pros show off the latest designs for the season and with the US Open now in full swing, I was inspired to round up some of my favorites.
 From casual practice to tournament days, and even off the court, there are more options than ever for looking stylish!